 - Things you say to her last a lifetime for her.
 Therefore, always talk encouragingly and give positive feedback.
 Criticizing her will only hamper her self-esteem and confidence.

 - Share your emotions with her, so that she will share hers with you.

 - When you are with her, pay complete attention to her.
 Show interest in her life and problems.
 Be sensitive to her needs.

 - Set appropriate ground rules and also grant her the right amount of freedom from time to time.

-A father is the head of the family, to whom the children look up to for support and guidance.
+A father is the head of the family, and the children look up to him for support, guidance, and mentorship.
 We know how a man influences his daughter to have a better life.
 And an active dad goes out of his way to keep his little girl happy.